 My wife Angie and I used to have a ton of fights about money.
 In fact, those money fights were just one issue that almost cost us our marriage early on.
-But we learned how to overcome our differences financially and started working together, and we haven’t had a fight about money in close to a decade now!
+But we learned how to overcome our differences financially and started working together, and we haven’t had a fight about money in well over a decade now!

 So how did we do it?

 Well, there were a lot of things we had to work on.
 But the 3 main things we had to do were:

 - Find out what we needed to do to solve our problem with money fights.

 - Commit to working together toward a solution.

 - Then, do the hard work necessary to overcome our problems.

 It definitely took some time and effort on our part.

 These things are not always an easy fix.

 How We Started